 It’s worthwhile looking into a range of stairlift suppliers and companies.
 Take a look at the range of stairlifts and services on offer and think about how they can meet your needs.
 Some companies offer better value for money than others.
 Take a look at customer testimonials and feedback on sites like Checkatrade or Feefo to help you decide if they’re worth buying from.

-Different types of stairlift come in different price ranges.
+Different types of stairlifts come in different price ranges.
 Basic straight stairlifts will be less expensive than bespoke curved stairlifts with a hinged rail.
 Make sure you have a realistic budget in mind for the type of stairlift you’re likely to need.
-A reconditioned straight stairlift, like the reconditioned Stannah Saxon stairlift, or reconditioned curved stairlifts like the HALTON-CURVE-TW, will usually be cheaper than a brand new stairlift.
+A reconditioned straight stairlift, like the reconditioned Stannah Saxon stairlift, or reconditioned curved stairlift like the HALTON-CURVE-TW, will usually be cheaper than a brand-new stairlift.
 It’s worth exploring used stairlift options if you’re looking to get the lowest possible price and don’t mind owning a used model.

 There are also some more important considerations when buying a stairlift you might want to take into account too.